 Photo / Steffen Pedersen

 From storytelling to social work, rural Victorian writer Neil Boyack is a man with a fair bit to talk about.
 He’s also just released his debut poetry collection, Self Help and Other Works.
 I talked words, work and self-publishing with the man right after polishing off the single most disturbing pad thai of my life.
-With a mouth still greasy from clotted bits of chicken that really only resembled bits of chicken, it felt good to talk about something a little more wholesome than that meal of lies.
+With a mouth still greasy from clotted bits of chicken that really only resembled bits of chicken, it felt good to talk about something more wholesome than a meal of lies.

 “I’ve cut my teeth on short stories,” says Boyack on his recent turn to poetry in his e-pub, Self Help and Other Works.
 Boyack, who also directs the annual Newstead Short Story Tattoo festival, began self-publishing collections of his published and unpublished grunge stories in the mid-nineties with Black and Snakeskin-Vanilla.

 Even since his first collection ended up on the coffee table of the editor of Rolling Stone magazine, Boyack has been a fierce advocate for self-published works and the reach they can pull.

 “You have to put yourself out there; you have to be vulnerable; you have to show vulnerability.

 “I think major publishers have got an issue now – they’ve got some real competition from blogs and they’ve got some real competition from self-publishers.”

 But Self Help is something a little different for Boyack.